lorenzo-rovigatti/tacoxDNA/README.md

 * An oxDNA topology file (named by suffixing the cadnano file with ".top")
 * An oxDNA configuration file (named by suffixing the cadnano file with ".oxdna")

+---

 ## CanDo-to-oxDNA converter

-The `CanDo_oxDNA.py` script takes one mandatory argument.
+The `CanDo_oxDNA.py` script converts [https://cando-dna-origami.org/](CanDo) files into oxDNA configurations.
+It takes one mandatory argument.

 ### Mandatory arguments
 * The input CanDo file